- What is a rat show?

 - Are there any varieties which are not allowed to attend shows?

-The MRC doesn't not allow Hairless or Tailess rats to attend our shows.
+The MRC doesn't allow Hairless, Harley or Tailess rats to attend our shows.

 - What do I need to do on show day?